OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/tests/Test_settings.md

 ![](assets/Test_results_EN.png)

+!!! info
 	The settings made under Options are automatically adopted when the test is included in a [course](Tests_at_course_level.md) and, if desired, can be adapted in the respective course element Test in the course editor in the tabs "Test configuration" or "Options".

 ### Settings: Tab Metadata, Share, Catalog